Anonymizing Machine Learning Models: Conclusions and future work

-We presented a novel machine learning model anonymization method.
-This method applies a model-specific accuracy-guided anonymization to the training dataset, then retrains the model on the anonymized data to yield an anonymized model.
-This anonymized model is free of any privacy obligations, as it no longer contains any personal data, and can be freely used, shared or sold to third parties.
-This is a very desirable quality for many organizations.
+We presented a novel machine learning model anonymization method that applies a model-specific accuracy-guided anonymization to the training dataset, then retrains the model on the anonymized data to yield an anonymized model.
+This anonymized model no longer contains any personal data, and can be freely used or shared with third parties.

-The accuracy-guided anonymization method outperforms state of the art anonymization techniques in terms of the achieved utility, as measured by the resulting model's accuracy.
-It also enables applying anonymization in previously unattainable situations, i.e., when employing complex machine learning models with high initial accuracy, using large values of k and large numbers of quasi-identifiers.
-This enables providing stronger privacy than previously possible, without suffering from great accuracy loss, making anonymous machine learning a feasible option in many cases.
+The accuracy-guided anonymization method outperforms state-of-the-art anonymization techniques in terms of the achieved utility, as measured by the resulting model's accuracy.
+It also enables applying anonymization in previously unattainable situations: when employing complex machine learning models, using large values of k and large numbers of quasi-identifiers.
+This provides stronger privacy than previously possible, without suffering from great accuracy loss, making anonymous machine learning a feasible option.

-In addition, this method is able to achieve similar results in its ability to prevent membership inference attacks as alternative approaches based on differential privacy, while being much less complex and resource-intensive.
-It does not assume the availability of similar public datasets, and does not even assume any control over the training process.
-It is thus well suited for scenarios where the private data owner does not possess enough local resources to perform this complex training process, and rather relies on external parties, e.g., ML-as-a-service, to perform the training.
-Moreover, the presented method can even defend against other classes of attacks such as attribute inference.
+In addition, this method is able to achieve a similar effect in preventing membership inference attacks as alternative approaches based on differential privacy, while being much less complex and resource-intensive.
+It does not assume the availability of similar public datasets, and does not require making changes to the training process.
+It is thus well suited for scenarios where the private data owner does not have complete control over the training process, or for organizations that employ many different ML models.
+Moreover, the presented method can defend against other classes of attacks such as attribute inference.

+In this work, only the training data underwent anonymization, and the test (runtime) data remained unchanged.
+It could be interesting to investigate whether applying the same transformations to the test data as to the training data would improve the performance of the model.
+This could be accomplished by storing those transformations as part of the ML pipeline to be applied on any input data to the model.
+Moreover, the use of decision trees and knowledge distillation may lend to relatively easily extending this work to support regression tasks in addition to classification.
+This can be achieved by employing a decision tree regressor as the anonymization model.
+Finally, we would like to investigate how ML anonymization could potentially be integrated with other related technologies such as federated learning and homomorphic encryption.